StateReg.Reference

 1. Before signing any contract, ask for the installer's state electrical contractor license number.

-3. Confirm the contractor — not a subvendor — will pull the permit in their name.
+3. Confirm the contractor — not a subvendor — will be the one pulling the permit.

 The fix:

-Mistake 3: Not Accounting for Panel Capacity Before Applying
+Mistake 3: Not Checking Panel Capacity Before Applying

 The fix:

-1. Have your licensed electrician perform a load calculation before submitting the permit application.
-This is a 30–60 minute assessment, typically included in a quote.
+1. Have your licensed electrical contractor perform a load calculation before submitting the permit application.

 The fix: